Nottingham-CTU/Advanced-Reports/README-InstrumentQ.md

 require a record context cannot be supported, for this functionality please refer to the virtual instrument fields.

+In addition to the documented REDCap functions, you can use `calcdate` in the calculation logic.
+This is used in the same way as in the action tag (but without the `@` sign), and will return a date or datetime in Y-M-D format.
+See the *date display format* option if you want to change the date format of calculations.

 ### Report Specific Smart Variables

 Instrument Query reports support the following smart variables: `[is-download]` (which has a value